dawidpodsiadly/fully-automated-testing/README.md

 ## How to Run:

-Once the setup is completed, all you have to do is:
+Once the setup is completed, all you have to do is open Gitlab and run pipeline:

 1. To build and deploy the app, trigger the pipeline with the variable `DEPLOY_TEST_INSTALLATION=true`.